-To have consistent, highly-targeted, brand exposure and coverage of your website in order to reach to new customers, in every global market you want to enter.
+To have consistent, highly-targeted, business exposure and coverage of your website in order to reach to new customers, in every global market you want to enter.

 Dynamic Search Ads (DSAs) put your ads in front of the right potential customer at just the right time, when they’re searching for terms that match text on your website — in every market you target.

 If you have a large number of landing pages and thousands of constantly changing products, DSAs are for you.
 Even the best-managed Google Ads campaigns that contain multiple keywords can sometimes miss relevant searches, experience delays getting ads written for new products, or get out of sync with what's actually available on your website.
 User behaviour can be a moving target, and 16% of Google searches haven't been seen before.

 If you currently have to spend a lot of time regularly uploading new products and pausing those that are out of stock or no longer stocked, DSAs are the answer.

 How Dynamic Search Ads work